 Micro black holes might be produced by:

-* High-energy particle accelerators such as the Large Hadron Collider (LHC), if certain non-standard assumptions are correct (typically, an assumption of large extra dimensions).
+* The Big Bang, which produced pressures far larger than that of a supernova and therefore sufficient to produce primordial black holes without needing the powerful gravity fields of collapsing large stars. * High-energy particle accelerators such as the Large Hadron Collider (LHC), if certain non-standard assumptions are correct (typically, an assumption of large extra dimensions).
 However, any black holes produced in such a manner will evaporate practically instantaneously, thus posing no danger to Earth.

 A black hole is defined by the escape velocity that would have to be attained to escape from the gravitational pull exerted upon an object.
 For example, the escape velocity of earth is equal to 11km/s.
 Anything that wants to escape earth's gravitational pull must go at least 11 km/s, no matter what the thing is - a rocket ship or a baseball.
 The escape velocity of an object depends on how compact it is; that is, the ratio of its mass to radius.
 A black hole is an object so compact that, within a certain distance of it, even the speed of light is not fast enough to escape.